bertkdowns/pyomo-replace/paper/paper.md

 ### Example 2: Modifying a flowsheet

-Equation oriented models are generally considered as a finished product, and their evolution and development is ignored.
+Equation-oriented models are generally considered as a finished product, and their evolution and development is ignored.
 However, in practice equation-oriented models are built like pieces of software; iteratively and incrementally over time^[A good explanation of iterative vs incremental development is discussed by Jeff Patton at [https://jpattonassociates.com/dont_know_what_i_want/](https://jpattonassociates.com/dont_know_what_i_want/)].
 A model is generally built by applying a series of modifications to a simple model, including:

 - Changing which variables are fixed (In variable replacement, this would be replacing variables, in a Degrees of freedom approach, this would be fixing and unfixing variables)
 - Adding a new variable with a corresponding constraint to define it (e.g defining a custom calculated property)